 My PreK students always keep very busy on Monday mornings since there is so much new in the classroom.
 This week is our Creepy Crawlers theme.
 I was energized from my spring break to discover some new ideas that I am glad to find engaging to my students.
 This spider web game was a big hit.

 I discovered an idea for the spider web when browsing Pinterest.
-I knew I already had a hula hoop that I had found at the dollar store last year, so I pulled that out, along with some masking tape.
+I knew I already had a hula hoop (affiliate link) that I had found at the dollar store last year, so I pulled that out, along with some masking tape.
 The example on Pinterest showed cotton balls, but I thought that black pom poms would look more like bugs or flies caught in the web.

 I overheard one of my students saying that it was like a carnival game.
 I only had one student try to grab the hoop, which I think is quite a success, especially since that student did not try grabbing it again.
 We used up quite a bit of energy playing this game and worked on our gross motor skills.